raehik/spark-raehik-new/README.md

 Make sure to set the paper type if you're not American.

+### Docker
+Big pain.
+Just the `docker` package seems enough.
+Arch Wiki tells you to add yourself to the `docker` group for non-root access, but then goes on to say that it's root-equivalent, so I don't love the idea.
+For now, I'm seeing how far I can get with just `sudo docker`.

 ### i3status-rs
 #### MPD
 It's not as great as py3status or my own solutions.
 I had to install mpDris2: